celo-org/react-celo/readme.md

 You can also pass in a `network` prop to the `CeloProvider` as the default starting network

+#### walletChainId vs network

+`useCelo` returns two properties. network, an object with a name, chainId and rpc url. it is which chain/network the dapp is communicating with. `walletChainId` is the chainID the wallet/signer is connected to (assuming it this is a concept that it has one) or will be null. unless Manual Networking mode is enabled these will eventually be consistent or walletChainId will be null.

 ```javascript
 import { CeloProvider, Alfajores, NetworkNames } from '@celo/react-celo';